iscienceacademy/attendancetracker/README.md

-# attendancetracker
+# iscience
-Keep track of classes, teachers, students and attendance
+Java App for managing iScience Students and Classes